Escape character

-In computing and telecommunication, an escape character is a character that invokes an alternative interpretation on the following characters in a character sequence.
-An escape character is a particular case of metacharacters.
-Generally, the judgement of whether something is an escape character or not depends on the context.
+In computing and telecommunications, an escape character is a character (more specifically a metacharacter) that, based on a contextual convention, specifies an alternative interpretation of the sequence of characters that follow it.
+The escape character plus the characters that follow it to form a syntactic unit is called an escape sequence.
+A convention can define any particular character code as a sequence prefix.
+Some conventions use a normal, printable character such as backslash (\) or ampersand (&).
+Others use a non-printable (a.k.a. control) character such as ASCII escape.

-In the telecommunications field, escape characters are used to indicate that the following characters are encoded differently.
-This is used to alter control characters that would otherwise be noticed and acted on by the underlying telecommunications hardware.
-In this context, the use of escape characters is often referred to as quoting.
+In telecommunications, an escape character is used to indicate that the following characters are encoded differently.
+This is used to alter control characters that would otherwise be noticed and acted on by the underlying telecommunications hardware, such as illegal characters.
+In this context, the use of an escape character is sometimes referred to as quoting.

 Definition

 An escape character may not have its own meaning, so all escape sequences are of two or more characters.

 Escape characters are part of the syntax for many programming languages, data formats, and communication protocols.
 For a given alphabet an escape character's purpose is to start character sequences (so named escape sequences), which have to be interpreted differently from the same characters occurring without the prefixed escape character.

 The functions of escape sequences include: